getbreathelife/terraform-provider-onespansign/docs/resources/expiry_time_config.md

 Please note that this resource is a singleton, which means that only one instance of this resource should exist.
 Having multiple instances may produce unexpected result.

+It's also not possible to specify an expiry value greater than the retention policy for Sent transactions.

 ## Example Usage

 ```terraform